ydahal1/ydahal1/ReadMe.md

-What is bread's favorite number?
-Leaven.
+what do you call a dog that can do magic tricks? a labracadabrador

 [
-Tue Jun 16 01:15:33 UTC 2026
+Wed Jun 17 01:10:33 UTC 2026
  ]